jpdied/configs-and-scripts/README.md

-# Configs
+# Configs and SCripts
-Where I store various configs I use on a regular basis
+Where I store various configs and scripts I use on a regular basis